-There are many reasons why people share passwords at work, even though sharing credentials is typically against company security policy.
+There are many reasons why people share passwords at work, even though sharing credentials is typically against company security policies.
 Sharing passwords can hurt your business—and there are better ways to get the job done that won’t put your operation at risk.

 First and foremost, the moment you share your passwords with other people, access to your inbox can easily wind up in the wrong hands.

-In a 2016 study, password manager LastPass found that 61 percent of people were more likely to share work passwords than personal passwords.
+In their 2016 study, password manager LastPass found that 61 percent of people were more likely to share work passwords than personal passwords.
 You know that when you hand someone your email password, they have access to your inbox—they can send email as you—but with your login credentials, they can often gain access to far more than just your inbox.

-Sharing passwords can leave other work or personal accounts vulnerable too.
+Sharing passwords can leave other work or personal accounts vulnerable.
 Many people re-use passwords across different services or use single sign-on services, such as a Google account, to log on to other services.
 While seemingly convenient, giving someone access to your business email can be like giving them a master key to your life.

 If you share credentials with someone else, there’s also no guarantee that person can keep your email password perfectly safe either.
 They might also feel a need to share your credentials with someone else—possibly for the same reasons you felt a need to share your email password in the first place.

 On the less likely but still possible side, it’s possible that your trusted colleague might also have an incentive to sell your email.
 A 2017 survey found that 27 percent of U.S. office workers would be willing to sell login credentials to outsiders—some for as low as $100.
 You can imagine how the risk grows for those working in government or dealing with sensitive information.

 You never know who responded to a particular business email